 Student's will meet with their respective School Counselor to register for the following year's courses.
 Students may be placed in remedial courses based upon their previous years' academic performance.
-Courses are determined based upon feedback from student's, parent's, teacher's, and their School Counselor.
+Courses are determined based upon feedback from students, parents, teachers, and School Counselors.
 In addition, grades, GPA, and test scores are used to determine appropriate placement for the following year's courses.